 PhD Dissertation and Oral Examination

 Candidates must prepare and submit a suitable dissertation based on original research carried out under the supervision of a supervisory committee.
 The research should demonstrate the candidate’s independence, originality, and understanding of the area of investigation at an advanced level.
+Some, or all, of the dissertation is expected to be sufficiently meritorious to be published in a peer-reviewed scientific journal.
+However, the dissertation research is not required to be submitted for publication, or published, prior to the oral examination.
 After the formal submission of the dissertation, which requires supervisory committee approval, an oral examination is held centering on the dissertation and related topics.
 The PhD dissertation must be approved by a majority of the examining committee prior to final submission to the Faculty of Graduate Studies.

 Normal Time Limits